 Visit your local plant nurseries and ask for common milkweed (Asclepias syriaca).
-If they don’t have it, order from Local Harvest, the Seattle Seed Co, these seed suppliers, or Amazon.
-Bonus idea: give away Milkweed seeds as party favors at your next birthday party.
+If they don’t have it, look for more information from Monarch Watch’s Milkweed Market.
+Bonus idea: give away Milkweed seeds or plants as party favors at your next birthday party.

 “I might just plant my one Monarch waystation, which is just a raindrop, but then if my neighbor sees it, and then another neighbor sees it, and then we start to grow them, then it becomes something significant.”